mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 A few years ago I posted [an article](http://blog.mgechev.com/2013/10/01/angularjs-partials-lazy-prefetching-strategy-weighted-directed-graph/) on how we can consider our page as a state machine.
 Based on the transitions that the user performs while navigating in this state machine, we can decide which pages are likely to be visited next, so we can pre-fetch them.
 In my article, the priorities of the pages were arbitrary, based on my subjective judgment.
 Fortunately, with tools such as Google Analytics, we can set priorities much more accurately.

+With this in mind, I decided to go one step further and based on an existing report, to develop a machine learning model for chunk pre-fetching.
+My idea was validated, got more accurate, and polished after going through the summary document for [predictive fetching](https://github.com/addyosmani/predictive-fetching)<sup>[6]</sup>

 ## Thinking About What Matters

 Data-driven chunk clustering and pre-fetching are both quite useful but why should we do them manually?
 Computers are good in analyzing data based on models.
 Computers are also good in static analysis of code - it's just a graph traversal.
 Let's leave the **bundler to decide what's the best possible chunk layout and pre-fetching strategy based on the data we get from Google Analytics and the structure of our application!
 We, as engineers, should focus on what requires our attention and leave everything else, which can be automated, to the tooling.**

 In this blog post, I'll demonstrate how combining a few tools we can automate the process of data-driven chunk clustering and data-driven pre-fetching.
-All [tools](https://github.com/mgechev/mlx)<sup>[6]</sup> and [code](https://github.com/mgechev/ng-dd-bundled) [examples](https://github.com/mgechev/react-dd-bundled) can be found at my [GitHub profile](https://github.com/mgechev).
+All [tools](https://github.com/mgechev/mlx)<sup>[7]</sup> and [code](https://github.com/mgechev/ng-dd-bundled) [examples](https://github.com/mgechev/react-dd-bundled) can be found at my [GitHub profile](https://github.com/mgechev).

 In the first a couple of sections, we'll cover the individual tools from the [`mlx`](https://github.com/mgechev/mlx) monorepo and explain how they work together.
 After that, we'll dig into implementation details starting with an optional, theoretical introduction to the mathematical foundation of the project.
 Although, saying "mathematical foundation" may sound a bit frustrating, the covered topics are essential and it's very likely you're already familiar with them.
 We're going to mention few algorithms from the graph theory and one popular machine learning model.
 Right after that, we're going to define few concepts in order to make sure we speak the same language.
 Finally, in details, we'll discuss how everything from `@mlx` works together.